-As shown in Figure 2.2, "High-level View of a Service Provider", a service provider built with Artix ESB has the following pieces:
+As shown in Figure 4, a service provider built with Artix ESB has the following pieces:

-- a service implementation

-- · a binding layer
+- a service implementation - a binding layer

-- · a transport layer
+a transport layer

 In addition, a service provider can have any number of request-level and message-level interceptors that provide added functionality.
 These interceptors, which are independent of the service provider's contract, have access to requests before the service implementation.
 They also have access to the response after the service implementation generates it.
 They can be used to perform functions such as encryption, validation, or header processing.